Paan Gali

 Paan Gali (پان گلی, پان گلی) is a bazaar in Lahore, Pakistan that is known for selling goods imported from India.
-It is located within Anarkali Baazaar and comprises three lanes and around fifty shops.
+It is located within Anarkali Bazaar and comprises three lanes and around fifty shops.

 Paan Gali became a centre of selling Indian goods after the partition of India in 1947.

 Vendors in the market sell paan, sarees, coconuts, beauty products, ayurvedic medicines, and kitchen utensils.
 Rafiq Abbas, a local shopkeeper of Paan Gali, has described the popularity of the locality:

 Paan Gali is said to bear a resemblance to Chandni Chowk of Delhi.